Academic Probation, Suspension and Dismissal

 Returning after Dismissal

 The duration of dismissal is indefinite, and the student may reenter the University only by favorable action of the Academic Standards Committee.
 A favorable decision by the committee is unlikely within two years of the dismissal.
-Self-paced courses taken through the Global Campus at the University or at another university by a student who has been academically dismissed may be submitted as evidence of academic competence on a petition to the Academic Standards Committee for readmission.
+Courses taken at another regionally accredited institution by a student who has been academically dismissed may be submitted as evidence of academic competence on a petition to the Academic Standards Committee for readmission.
 It is strongly recommended that students meet with an academic advisor to develop a plan for returning from dismissal.

 A student who reenters the University by favorable action of the Academic Standards Committee after an academic dismissal is continued on probation and must make a semester grade-point average of at least 2.00 for each semester until the cumulative GPA reaches 2.00 and he or she is removed from probation.
 Failure to do so will result in academic dismissal.